amendl/SuperNEMO_ML_applications/README.md

  * First parts of CapsNET layer, hoping to finish this soon.
  * **Currently working on autoencoders**
 ## Calculating number of tracks
- * Counting tracks done on ideal generator (works really well).
+ * Counting tracks done on my_generator (works really well).
+It removes the problem that [SN-IEGenerator](https://github.com/SuperNEMO-DBD/SN-IEgenerator) sometimes generates event with less tracks.
  * Tested on real data, two main problems:
    1. isolated tracker hits are detected as one track,
    2. if the z position of tracker hit cannot be computed, then it is set to zero.
 Side and Front views of this model detect those as aditional track
- * Primitive solutions applied (use only top view and filter isolated tracker hits).
+ * Primitive solutions applied (use only top view and filter isolated tracker hits) and then it works well.
 See "Results" section.
- * Reformulation of this problem to finding number of **linear segments** might be helful.
-This means add kinks to generator and possibly fine tune model on physical simulations (Falaise).
+ * Reformulation of this task to finding number of **linear segments** might be useful.
+This means add kinks to generator and possibly fine tune models on physical simulations (Falaise).
 ## Technical stuff
-The way to add tensorflow into binaries of TKEvent was found.
+The way to add tensorflow into binaries into [TKEvent](https://github.com/TomasKrizak/TKEvent) was found.
 It will only reqire c api for TensorFlow which can be downloaded from TensorFlow webside and links dynamically to analysation code.
 It might be even possible to use this solution within root macros (i.e. running code via `root <filename>.cxx`).
 For more information, see "Working with real data (future-proof)" section.

 **From now, this section is only about results on generator**
  ## Associated calorimeter hits